S0L009/FUNDUS/README.md

 2. **Region of Interest Extraction:** Utilizing computer vision methods to isolate the ROI from the entire Fundus Image.
 3. **Optic Disc Segmentation:** Isolating the optic disc from the cropped fundus images.
 4. **Glaucoma Classification:** Differentiating between glaucoma suspects and healthy individuals.
-5. **Report Generation:** Creating a comprehensive report based on the classification results.

 ## Results:

 | Prediction | Groundtruth |